JDBC Drivers in Java Application

 For MySQL : com.mysql.jdbc.Driver

-Note: JDBC specification is a set of rules framed by SUN Microsystems for vendors to brings standardization in JDBC driver manufacturing.
+Note: JDBC specification is a set of rules framed by SUN Microsystems for vendors to bring standardization in JDBC driver manufacturing.

-JDBC compliant drivers are used in java enterprise application for back-end communication.
-There is 180+ number of drivers but all these drivers could be classified into the following four types :
+JDBC compliant drivers are used in java enterprise applications for back-end communication.
+There is 180+ numbers of drivers but all these drivers could be classified into the following four types :